tkarakai-gto/notes/docker_notes.md

 Once the Docker Engine receives the build context, it starts a new container, executes the instructions, commits the new layer for each one, then at the end it stops and deletes the container.

-Let's start with some basid `Dockerfile` instructions:
+Let's start with some basic `Dockerfile` instructions:

 * `FROM` - Base image. must be the first instruction in `Dockerfile`
 * `ENV` - Set environment variables.
 This is the way set keys and values to inject.